nicogarbaccio/nicogarbaccio/README.md

 # Hey there!
 I'm Nico! 👋

-I'm a QA Engineer, code tinkerer, and educator currently working as a Test Engineer at BetMGM.
-I love building things—whether it's code, curriculum, or testing strategies.
-My experience in program management and education brings a user-centered perspective to everything I create and test.
-I'm always exploring new tech and sharing knowledge along the way.
-Let's build something cool together, or just connect!
+I’m a Test Engineer at BetMGM, a code tinkerer, and an educator at heart who brings a user-centered perspective to the technical world of iGaming.
+I have a genuine love for the casino industry and the complex tech that powers it—from the intricate math of game mechanics to the regulatory logic that keeps everything moving.
+I thrive on the process of building things, breaking them, and investigating the "why" behind a failure to ensure the final product is as resilient as possible.
+My background in program management and education fuels my drive to explore new tech and share those findings to help build more engaging, stable gaming experiences.
+I’m always looking for the next cool thing to build or a great person to connect with, so let’s chat!

 ## Technology Stack:
 [![My Skills](https://skillicons.dev/icons?i=js,ts,py,react,nextjs,vite,nodejs,express,mongodb,postgres,supabase,cypress,selenium,postman,vitest,tailwind&perline=8)](https://skillicons.dev)